-The Board maintains four standing committees-the Audit Committee, the Compensation Committee, the Compliance Committee and the Nominating and Corporate Governance Committee-to assist the Board in achieving its objectives.
+As illustrated below, the Board maintains four standing committees - the Audit Committee, the Compensation Committee, the Compliance Committee and the Nominating and Corporate Governance Committee - to assist the Board in achieving its objectives.
 The specific duties and operation of each committee are described in more detail below.
 The Board has determined that each director serving on one or more Board committees is independent under the NASDAQ Rules and the applicable rules and regulations of the SEC.
+Mr. Cramer, the chair of our Compensation Committee and our Nominating and Corporate Governance Committee and a member of our Audit Committee, will retire at the Annual Meeting.
+The Nominating and Corporate Governance Committee is currently assessing changes to the existing committee structure in light of Mr. Cramer's retirement.